0xmihirsahu/0xmihirsahu/README.md

 # HELLO! 👋

 I'm Mihir, CS undergrad from India.
+I have interest in Cryptography and Zero-Knowledge Proof.

 2x 🏆 Hackathon